Zhu Guanghu

-Zhu Guanghu (朱广沪 (朱廣滬, Zhū Guǎnghù); born September 25, 1949 in Shanghai, China) is a Chinese football coach and a former player.
+Zhu Guanghu (朱广沪 (朱廣滬, Zhū Guǎnghù); born 25 September 1949, in Shanghai, China) is a Chinese football coach and a former player.
 As a player, he was predominantly remembered for his time at Shanghai Football Team before going into management where he started off as a youth coach before becoming an assistant.
 He would get his chance at being a Head coach with Shenzhen Jianlibao where he won the 2004 Chinese Super League title.
-He would receive recognition for this accomplishment with the Chinese national football team position before leaving on 22 August 2007.
+He would receive recognition for this accomplishment with the China national team position before leaving on 22 August 2007.
 Since then he has gone on to manage Wuhan Guanggu and Shaanxi Chanba.

 Playing career

 Zhu Guanghu would play as a midfielder for the top tier club Shanghai Football Team.
 He played for the national B team on some occasions, but was never a top national player.

 Management career

 He chose to coach after retiring as a player and became more known to the public when the Jianlibao youth team, a sponsored Chinese youth team to study and play in Brazil, returned to China in 1998.
 The team produced promising future stars such as Li Jinyu and Li Tie.
 Later, Zhu joined the China national football team and served as an assistant to the English head coach, Bobby Houghton.
 The team then later failed to qualify for the Olympic football tournament.
 Houghton was replaced by Bora Milutinovic and Zhu left to coach the Shenzhen Football Team.

-On March 9, 2005, the Chinese Football Association named the Zhu Guanghu as the successor of the Dutch coach, Arie Haan.
+On 9 March 2005, the Chinese Football Association named the Zhu Guanghu as the successor of the Dutch coach, Arie Haan.
 Earlier in 2004, Mr. Haan's contract expired as the result of his failure to lead the China national football team into qualification for the Football World Cup 2006.
 Zhu's appointment was due to his success in the Chinese Super League with Shenzhen Jianlibao Football Club by winning the league's first championship.
 Other factors also attributed to Zhu's appointment.
 As a native, Zhu was expected to accept a much lower wage package than a foreign coach and there would be no language barrier.
 A number of people, including FIFA president Sepp Blatter suggested that a native coach would have better communication with the players.

 Zhu's short-term goal was to look for talented players and organize a new national football team.
 His ultimate goal was to lead the China national football team to qualify for the 2010 Football World Cup in South Africa.